Jimmy Fontana: Biography

-Jimmy Fontana's hits include "La mia serenata" that won the Disco per l'estate Festival in 1967.
+Jimmy Fontana's hits include "La mia serenata" that won the Un disco per l'estate festival in 1967.

-At the 1968 Cantagiro summer festival, Fontana sang a cover version of the Tom Jones hit "Delilah", titled "La nostra favola."
+At the 1968 Cantagiro summer festival, Fontana sang a cover version of the Tom Jones hit "Delilah", titled "La nostra favola".
 The song reached 2nd place in the Italian hit parade.

 In 1971, the song "Che sarà", composed by Fontana with lyrics by Franco Migliacci, was performed by José Feliciano with the Ricchi e Poveri group at that year's Sanremo Music Festival, winning 2nd prize.
 It eventually became one of the biggest pop music hits of the era in Italy and abroad.

 After "Che sarà", Fontana stopped writing songs, but continued to tour around Italy for another decade.
-In 1982 his son Luigi wrote the first part of the music for a new song and this fact brought Jimmy back to compose and create again: he completed the song "Beguine" and sung it at 1982 Sanremo Music Festival, joining the 6th place; Luigi was on stage with his father in Sanremo and from that moment on they were performing together around Italy and abroad until Jimmy died.
+In 1982 his son Luigi wrote the first part of the music for a new song and this fact brought Jimmy back to compose and create again: he completed the song "Beguine" and sang it at 1982 Sanremo Music Festival, joining the 6th place; Luigi was on stage with his father in Sanremo and from that moment on they were performing together around Italy and abroad until Jimmy died.
 They were joined in 1992 by Andrea (Jimmy's 3rd son), creating some beautiful and emotional "family shows".
-Jimmy Fontana also continued appearing on TV shows until his old age.
-He died peacefully at his home in Rome, a few months before his 79th birthday, while still planning concert tours.
+Fontana also continued appearing on TV shows until his old age.
+He died peacefully at his home in Rome, at age 78, while still planning concert tours.